Environmental Scientist Resume Format

 Do This

-• Save your file as .docx unless PDF is explicitly requested
+• Save your resume in .docx format unless PDF is specifically requested

-• Utilize standard bullet points (•) rather than custom icons or symbols
+• Use standard bullet points (•) instead of unique symbols

 Avoid This

-• Avoid headers/footers — many ATS cannot read them
+• Avoid headers or footers, as many ATS cannot parse content within them

-• Do not submit in rare formats like .pages, .odt, or image files
+• Do not submit uncommon file formats like .pages, .odt, or image-only files

 Environmental Scientist Resume Format Example

-Here is a well-structured environmental scientist resume format example demonstrating how each section should be organized for maximum effect and ATS compatibility.
+Below is a detailed environmental scientist resume format illustrating how each section can be presented for maximum effectiveness and ATS compliance.

 San Francisco, CA • jessica.martinez@cvowl.com • (415) 555-xxxx • linkedin.com/in/cvowl